 FAQs

-Wealthsimple Trade is the best trading platform for commission-free trades for both stocks and ETFs.
+Wealthsimple Trade is the best platform for commission-free trades for stocks and ETFs.
 You don’t pay trading fees when buying these products, except for applicable FX fees if you buy or sell assets denominated in U.S. dollars.

 Vanguard ETFs can be purchased without paying trading commissions when you use Wealthsimple Trade, Questrade, National Bank Direct Brokerage, and Qtrade (depending on which Vanguard ETF).